 Somebody needs to engage critically/theoretically with Google Translate.
 It's a fascinating programme in many ways.
 It doesn't ‘translate’.
 It compares source text with a triaged selection of already existing online translations and spits out the result.
 It's the world's most voracious and least discriminating ‘reader’ of texts.
 Puts professors to shame.

 Anyway: at odd moments over a couple of weeks, and depending on my time and inclination, I would prep chapters of the Wake and feed them to the machine.
 Then I would work through the raw quasi-Latin that came out the other side.
 This involved sieving the text through various filters: sometimes search-and-replacing specific things throughout the whole text, sometimes going through line by line and altering bits of the finished project.
-Quite a lot of Latin is included in Joyce's original Wake actually, and in those cases I had to translate into English, obviously.
+Quite a lot of Latin is included in Joyce's original Wake actually, and in those cases I had to translate into English, obviously (there's some Greek too, and those bits I translated, arbitrarily enough, in French).
 And there were lots of other fiddly things that proved needful, or so it seemed to me.
 Indeed, I could easily have spent many months going through the text, titivating it in various ways, Latinising the myriad unrefined (or uncontaminated, depending in your point of view) nuggets that had passed through the filter of Google Translate unLatinised.
 But I had neither the free time, nor anything like the requisite motivation, to do that.
 Instead I mucked about with the text in various ways and then just walked away, leaving some parts of the Pervigilium Finneganis worked by me, some Latinspattered by unrevised Google Translate, and a few spots of the original Wake-y canvas visible between the application of the paint, like a Pollock painting.
 I worked quickly, until I reached a point where the book looked texturally interesting when I, as it were, stepped back and squeezed up my eyes.
 The judgment becomes whether its scribbled and scratchy texture approximates to the scribbled and scratchy texture of the Joycean original.

 But now I'm mixing my conceptual metaphors.
 Is the finished product more like a painted canvas (of sub-sub-Pollockian sort) or more like an avant-garde composer's prepared-piano composition?
 The latter has the advantage of emphasising the machine, my co-translator (or lead translator).
-As Exra Pound’s ‘A Retrospect’ (in 1918's Pavannes and Divagations) says, there's really no reason why learning to write poetry should be any more difficult than learning to play a piano.
+As Ezra Pound’s ‘A Retrospect’ (in 1918's Pavannes and Divagations) says, there's really no reason why learning to write poetry should be any more difficult than learning to play a piano.
 Even a prepared-piano machine.
 That mismatch interests me, actually, because whatever else we might say about Joyce's novel we will surely agree that it was elaborately and laboriously hand-made, over many years.
 My ‘translation’, by contrast, was machine-generated, quickly.

 Machines have a relevance here, nonetheless.
 We're not (does it tempt fate to add: ‘yet’?) in a place where machines can actually do our thinking for us, much less our dreaming; but nonetheless the night-book that the Wake represents is surely about the way specific processes of thought over which we do not have conscious control infiltrate, shape and direct our minds—it's how dreams work after all.
 And at least in some ways those processes are pretty well approximated by machines like Google Translate.
 A machine like Google Translate obviously can't ‘think’, much less ‘create’; it does not look at a line of English and actually translate it into Latin.
-But what it does do, by sifting through and sorting the slumbering assemblage of human thought and creativity represented by centuries of human translations, is to bring a sort of collective subconscious of Latinity to bear on the source text, rising up from a vast passivity of history and culture to manifest itself, in immanent but unpredictable and sometimes eccentric ways, is not, when you come to think about it, a million miles from what Joyce was doing with history, myth and language in his original novel.
-It's the 21st-century.
+But what it does do, by sifting through and sorting the slumbering assemblage of human thought and creativity represented by centuries of human translations, is to bring a sort of collective subconscious of Latinity to bear on the source text, rising up from a vast passivity of history and culture to manifest itself, in immanent but unpredictable and sometimes eccentric ways; and this is not, when you come to think about it, a million miles from what Joyce was doing with history, myth and language in his original novel.
+It's the 21st-century now.
 Conceivably it's time the machine took its place in the ways Finnegans Wake is read.

 If there is any merit in my project here [narrator's voice-over: there was no merit in the project] it might be in the way it shifts attention from the semantic meaning of the Wake and towards its texture.
 I don't know the (expansive!) body of critical literature on the book at all well, but the little I have seen tends to default towards elucidation, for instance by unpacking the various meanings in the strange neologisms out of which the book is construed.
 That's fine, obviously.
 Indeed, it's a common-sense way of approaching this puzzling work, even if it runs the risk of reducing it to a sort of massive screed of cryptic-crossword-puzzle clues.
 But there are other ways in which we can approach the Wake that aren't to do with unpacking the meanings of its words.
 We might be interested in its music, in its textural balance of roughness and smoothness (there is a lot of alliteration in the novel, for instance, and overall I'd say there are many more consonants here than there are vowels to service them).
 We might want, instead of engaging in the process of making the Wake easier to read, to explore the ways it resists being comprehended, even to the extent of producing a midrash upon it that moves comprehension markedly further away from us.
 That seems like it might be an interesting thing to do, don't you think?
 At any rate, that's what I did.
 My partner G.T. and I rustled up the text.
 Then I sourced an out-of-copyright image for the cover art (Gustave Doré's ‘Tom Thumb and the Sleeping Giant’: reproduced at the head of this post.
 It works quite well, I think, as an image for this novel) and banged the title on it before posting the whole thing to amazon's Kindle e-book platform.
 Bish, bosh.